Today

 Please note that technical analysis is only part of investment reference, and there is no absolute standard for using numerical values to assess direction.
 The results are for reference only, and we are not responsible for the accuracy of the indicator calculations and summaries.

-New Zealand Dollar (NZD) is expected to trade in a range between 0.6065 and 0.6115 against US Dollar (USD).
-In the longer run, upward momentum has largely faded; NZD is likely to trade in a range between 0.6035 and 0.6130, UOB Group's FX analysts Quek Ser Leang and Peter Chia note.
+Further New Zealand Dollar (NZD) declines are not ruled out, but any weakness is likely part of a lower range of 0.5905/0.5950.
+In the longer run, NZD has likely entered a 0.5880/0.5980 consolidation phase, UOB Group's FX analysts Quek Ser Leang and Peter Chia note.